Vaser Pro Liposuction aftercare and recovery

-The following day you’ll be driven to their review appointment with the nurses and the doctor.
+The following day you will need to be driven to your review appointment with the nurses and the doctor.
 The compression garment that has been applied will be taken off and all wounds will be treated.

 During the night, it’s wise to lie on an old towel, as the wounds will seep with raspberry cordial-like fluid.

 The nurses will give you a bed bath for the first day and showering can occur on the second day.
 Wounds are usually closed during this first day.
-You should be up and walking around the house as often as possible, but generally, no exercise and rest should occur for the first four to seven days.
+You should be up and walking around the house as often as possible, but generally, no exercise and rest should occur for the first 4 to 7 days.